-Once the cut-outs provided on the lateral walls of the RAINBOX® 3S crates have been removed, access to the inspection channels can be achieved from the upstream silt trap or downstream inspection chamber/manhole.
+Once the cut-outs provided on the lateral walls of the RAINBOX® 3SR crates have been removed, access to the inspection channels can be achieved from the upstream silt trap or downstream inspection chamber/manhole.
+During installation of the RAINBOX® 3SR units that will form an inspection channel, insert the inspection plates as required.